oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>What is veOcean and staking in context of Ocean Protocol? </summary>
+<summary>What is veOCEAN and staking in context of Ocean Protocol? </summary>

 [veOCEAN](df-veocean.md) (vote-escrowed OCEAN) is a special token in the Ocean Protocol ecosystem.
-Users can obtain veOCEAN by Locking their OCEAN tokens for a specific period of time.
+Users can obtain veOCEAN by Locking their OCEAN for a specific period of time.
 Their OCEAN cannot be accessed during this time as a sign of conviction that lets them engage with the network.
 Longer lock periods for veOCEAN typically yield higher rewards.
-You can lock your Ocean Token at - [df.oceandao.org](https://df.oceandao.org)
+You can lock your OCEAN at - [df.oceandao.org](https://df.oceandao.org)

 </details>